Yaya-Cout/Upsilon-Workshop/public/assets/legal/privacy.md

 Logs are deleted after 2 months and 2 weeks, since they are included in the snapshots.

+We reserve the right to keep the data for a longer period of time if we believe it is necessary to prevent fraud or future abuse, if required by law, or for legitimate purposes, such as analysis of non-personally-identifiable data, or if we are required to do so by law.
+All retained data will remain subject to the terms of this Privacy Policy.
+The data can be keept for 2 weeks more at the maximum, in case of a server failure or any other problem.
+After this time, the data will be deleted definitely if it is technically possible.

+### Data Portability

+You can request a copy of your personal data by contacting us at the email address given in the Terms of Service.
+The archive will be created manually and will be sent to you by email (encrypted with GPG if you have a public key).

+Please don't abuse this feature, since it is a manual process.
+We reserve the right to limit the number of times you can request your data to 1 time per month.

+### Requesting Data Removal

+If you want your data to be removed before the data retention period, you can request it by contacting us at the email address given in the Terms of Service.
+We will remove your data as soon as possible, but it can take up to 1 week.
+Some backup can be kept offline for 2 weeks more, in case of a server failure or any other problem.
+After this time, the data will be deleted definitely.

+### Disclaimer of Warranty

+THERE IS NO WARRANTY FOR THE PROGRAM, TO THE EXTENT PERMITTED BY APPLICABLE LAW.
+EXCEPT WHEN OTHERWISE STATED IN WRITING THE COPYRIGHT HOLDERS AND/OR OTHER PARTIES PROVIDE THE PROGRAM "AS IS" WITHOUT WARRANTY OF ANY KIND, EITHER EXPRESSED OR IMPLIED, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE.
+THE ENTIRE RISK AS TO THE QUALITY AND PERFORMANCE OF THE PROGRAM IS WITH YOU.
+SHOULD THE PROGRAM PROVE DEFECTIVE, YOU ASSUME THE COST OF ALL NECESSARY SERVICING, REPAIR OR CORRECTION.

+### Limitation of Liability

+IN NO EVENT UNLESS REQUIRED BY APPLICABLE LAW OR AGREED TO IN WRITING WILL ANY COPYRIGHT HOLDER, OR ANY OTHER PARTY WHO MODIFIES AND/OR CONVEYS THE PROGRAM AS PERMITTED ABOVE, BE LIABLE TO YOU FOR DAMAGES, INCLUDING ANY GENERAL, SPECIAL, INCIDENTAL OR CONSEQUENTIAL DAMAGES ARISING OUT OF THE USE OR INABILITY TO USE THE PROGRAM (INCLUDING BUT NOT LIMITED TO LOSS OF DATA OR DATA BEING RENDERED INACCURATE OR LOSSES SUSTAINED BY YOU OR THIRD PARTIES OR A FAILURE OF THE PROGRAM TO OPERATE WITH ANY OTHER PROGRAMS), EVEN IF SUCH HOLDER OR OTHER PARTY HAS BEEN ADVISED OF THE POSSIBILITY OF SUCH DAMAGES.

+### Interpretation of the disclaimer of warranty and limitation of liability

+IN NO EVENT UNLESS REQUIRED BY APPLICABLE LAW OR AGREED TO IN WRITING WILL ANY COPYRIGHT HOLDER, OR ANY OTHER PARTY WHO MODIFIES AND/OR CONVEYS THE PROGRAM AS PERMITTED ABOVE, BE LIABLE TO YOU FOR DAMAGES, INCLUDING ANY GENERAL, SPECIAL, INCIDENTAL OR CONSEQUENTIAL DAMAGES ARISING OUT OF THE USE OR INABILITY TO USE THE PROGRAM (INCLUDING BUT NOT LIMITED TO LOSS OF DATA OR DATA BEING RENDERED INACCURATE OR LOSSES SUSTAINED BY YOU OR THIRD PARTIES OR A FAILURE OF THE PROGRAM TO OPERATE WITH ANY OTHER PROGRAMS), EVEN IF SUCH HOLDER OR OTHER PARTY HAS BEEN ADVISED OF THE POSSIBILITY OF SUCH DAMAGES.

 ### Changes to this Privacy Policy

 Upsilon Workshop may update this policy.
 We might notify you about significant